 - Ensure that you pack up your belongings and leave the library before closing time

 - Familiarise yourself with evacuation routes and, in the event of an emergency, follow any instructions given to you by staff.
-It is your responsibility to follow University health and safety procedures.
+It is your responsibility to follow City’s Health and Safety procedures.

 Theft and vandalism

-- When you leave the library, make sure that all the books or other materials you are carrying have been properly issued to you
+- When you leave the library, make sure that all the books or other materials you are carrying have been checked out to your library account.

-- If the exit alarm sounds, you are required to allow staff to search your bag and / or person
+- If the exit alarm sounds, you may be required to allow staff to search your bag and / or person

-- If you discover that property belonging to the University has been vandalised, report it to a member of staff immediately
+- If you discover that property belonging to City has been vandalised, report it to a member of staff immediately